wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   notebook around with them could be a good idea.
 - Everyone should try to come up with at least one question from the previous day's class to start off the following day.
+- Discuss constructive criticism & non-constructive criticism.
+Throughout the class you'll probably be critical as an instructor, but this is to help them grow.
 - No programmer knows everything.
 A sign of strength and a great way to learn is to admit that you don't know what someone else is talking about.
 - Solutions to many exercises will be available either directly on this site or